hosh-shell/hosh/README.md

     - [better history by default](https://sanctum.geek.nz/arabesque/better-bash-history/)
        - record timestamps for each command (see `history` command)
        - `HISTCONTROL=ignoredups`
+       - append to history is incremental and shared between all sessions
        - no limits
-       - append to history is incremental and shared between all sessions
 - **pipelines** built around schema-less records:
-    - built-in commands produce records with well defined keys
+    - built-in commands produce records with well-defined keys
     - interoperability with external commands is achieved by using single-key records
     - `lines pom.xml | enumerate | take 10`
 - **grouping commands**, with before/after behavior